ajmeyghani/angular2-intro-book/output/mdx/chapter1-typescript/2-classes.md

 - Classes can inherit functionality from other classes, but you should [favor composition over inheritance](https://medium.com/javascript-scene/the-two-pillars-of-javascript-ee6f3281e7f3#.oc5pdevwh) or make sure you know [when to use it](https://medium.com/@dtinth/es6-class-classical-inheritance-20f4726f4c4#.xdif2m42e)
 - Classes can implement interfaces

 Let's make a class definition for a car and incrementally add more things to it.
+The project files for this section are in [**`angular2-intro/project-files/typescript/classes/basic-class`**](https://github.com/st32lth/angular2-intro/tree/master/project-files/typescript/classes/basic-class).

 ### Adding an Instance Variable